ReachFive/identity-android-sdk/README.md

 ```

 ### SDK WebView
-This module use WebView to authenticate users, it give all providers supported by reachfive
+This module uses a WebView to authenticate users, it enables all providers that are supported by ReachFive.

 ```groovy
 dependencies {